reset/reset.github.com/guide-authoring-cookbooks.md

 VirtualBox is a virtualization solution for creating virtual machines on your local computer.
 We will be using it to test your software and cookbooks inside a controlled environment.

 Download Virtualbox from the [Virtualbox Downloads Page](https://www.virtualbox.org/wiki/Downloads) and then install it.
-We will be using version 4.2.1 in this guide.
+We will be using version 4.2.6 in this guide.

 ## Install Vagrant

 [Vagrant](http://www.vagrantup.com/) provides easy to configure, reproducible, and portable work environments built on top of VirtualBox, VMWare, AWS, or any other providers.
 We will be using VirtualBox but you can easily switch one of the others.

 Vagrant can be installed by [downloading](http://downloads.vagrantup.com/) the installer for your operating system and using standard procedures to install that package.
-We will be using version 1.0.7.
+We will be using version 1.2.4.

 You also need to install Berkshelf into Vagrant (skip if you installed Vagrant using Rubygems)

-    $ vagrant gem install berkshelf
+    $ vagrant plugin install vagrant-berkshelf
+    Installing the 'vagrant-berkshelf' plugin.
+This can take a few minutes...
+    Installed the plugin 'vagrant-berkshelf (1.3.3)'!

 # Creating the Cookbook